kchia/starter-crypto-template/README.md

 ## Next Steps

+**MiamiStarter** gives MiamiCoin token holders the ability to directly invest in and/or vote on startups and businesses that they think the city should support and provide funding to, thereby allowing residents and Miami supporters to participate in and directly influence the growth trajectory of the city.
+Here are potential next steps for the project:

 - Build a Reach connector for the Stacks consensus network
 - Create a New Project intake form so that entrepreneurs can submit their projects to be considered for funding on MiamiStarter
 - Testing apps that rely on $MIA to work is currently difficult since $MIA is not available via any testnet faucets (not that I know of), so perhaps it would be helpful to create such a faucet on testnet so the future developers can more easily test their applications
-- Allow the user to send $MIA directly to the wallet associated with each project as a direct investment
+- Allow the user to send STX directly to the wallet associated with each project as a direct investment
 - Create a (Stacks) smart contract that allows project supporters to mint NFTs as perks in the Stacks network.
 The NFTs would in turn grant them special privileges to a project, such as gaining early access to products or special discounts.
 - Create a (Stacks) smart contract to keep track of the number of votes and amount of funding received for each project